-A student shall not be denied enrollment in a school district because of an inability to obtain the sworn statement(s) described above if evidence shows that the underlying requirements of the law are being met.140 The regulations further specify that a school district may not deny enrollment if "evidence is presented that the student has no home or possibility of school attendance" other than with the non-parent district resident who is acting as sole caregiver and supporter of the student.141 iii.
-Penalty for False Affidavits
+A student shall not be denied enrollment in a school district because of an inability to obtain the sworn statement(s) described above if evidence shows that the underlying requirements of the law are being met.141 The regulations further specify that a school district may not deny enrollment if "evidence is presented that the student has no home or possibility of school attendance" other than with the non-parent district resident who is acting as sole caregiver and supporter of the student.142

+C. Penalty for False Affidavits

 Any person filing an affidavit with a board of education to enroll a student in school should be aware that there are penalties for filing a false affidavit.
-Under state law, a person is committing a disorderly person's offense if he or she: 1) fraudulently allows someone else's child to use his or her residence for enrollment in school when the person is not the primary financial supporter of the child; or 2) fraudulently claims that he or she has given up custody of his or her child to someone in another school district.142 iv.
-Who May Appeal?
+Under state law, a person is committing a disorderly person's offense if they: 1) fraudulently allow someone else's child to use their residence for enrollment in school when the person is not the primary financial supporter of the child; or 2) fraudulently claim that they have given up custody of their child to someone in another school district.143

+D. Who May Appeal?

 If a school district determines that a student is ineligible to attend as an "affidavit student," any appeal of this determination of ineligibility is to be made by the caregiver with whom the student resides rather than by the student's parent or guardian (who lives outside the school district).
-143 This rule represents an exception to the general rules discussed in Section 7 of this publication, under which the student's parent or guardian is the party to file any appeal.
+This rule represents an exception to the general rules discussed in Section 7 of this publication, under which the student's parent or guardian is the party to file any appeal.

-While the affidavit student rules cover situations in which a student separates from his/her parent or guardian and is allowed to attend the school district of another caregiver, other rules, discussed below, cover situations in which a student relocates out of a school district along with a parent or guardian but remains entitled to attend school in his or her original school district because of family crisis or homelessness.
+While the affidavit student rules cover situations in which a student separates from their parent or guardian and is allowed to attend the school district of another caregiver, other rules, discussed below, cover situations in which a student relocates out of a school district along with a parent or guardian but remains entitled to attend school in the original school district because of family crisis or homelessness.

-"Family Crisis" Rules:
+"Family Crisis" Rules

-New Jersey has enacted legislation permitting a student who moves out of a school district in the middle of the academic year as a result of "domestic violence, sexual abuse or other family crises" to remain enrolled in his or her original school and receive transportation from the school district (provided the distance requirements for transportation are met) for the remainder of that school year without payment of tuition.144 The regulations expand the term "family crisis" to include a "disruption to the family unit caused by death of a parent or guardian" and "an unplanned displacement from the original residence such as fire, flood, hurricane, or other circumstances that render the residence uninhabitable" while making it clear that other circumstances not specifically mentioned in the regulations may also qualify as "family crises."145 The student's right to receive transportation from outside the district is a significant benefit of the family crisis rules that distinguishes these rules from other rules discussed above -- but note that the family crisis rules only allow continued enrollment for the remainder of a single school year.146
+New Jersey has enacted legislation permitting a student who moves out of a school district in the middle of the academic year as a result of "domestic violence, sexual abuse or other family crises" to remain enrolled in their original school and receive transportation from the school district (provided the distance requirements for transportation are met) for the remainder of that school year without payment of tuition.
+The regulations expand the term "family crisis" to include a "disruption to the family unit caused by death of a parent or guardian" and "an unplanned displacement from the original residence such as fire, flood, hurricane, or other circumstances that render the residence uninhabitable" while making it clear that other circumstances not specifically mentioned in the regulations may also qualify as "family crises."
+The student's right to receive transportation from outside the district is a significant benefit of the family crisis rules that distinguishes these rules from other rules discussed above - but note that the family crisis rules only allow continued enrollment for the remainder of a single school year.
+147